mgoessen/tails-workshop/tails.md

 ![](https://tails.boum.org/install/inc/screenshots/tails_installer.png){width=35%}

-If you have a USB [^USBSticks] Stick (8GB or superior) with you, you can install Tails on it that way.
+If you have a USB Stick (8GB or superior)[^USBSticks] with you, you can install Tails on it that way.
 It will use 4 to 8 GB for the system, leaving the rest of the space for data using persistence.

 **Please note that this stick will be erased and will have to be fully dedicated to Tails**.
 If you want to reuse it for something else you have to follow a procedure to fully reset it (your system may allow you to do it, but it is likely it will only see and give you access to the system part).